Attendance at Downside

 - The gates open to children at 8:45am and the school day starts at 8:55am.
 Teachers will save the class register at 9:05am.

-- Arrival at school between 8:55-9:05am is not classified as late but, as the gates will close, children will need to go to the school office before going to their class in order to register that they are in school.
+- Arrival at school between 8:55-9:05am is not classified as late but, as the gates will be closed, children will need to go to the school office before going to their class in order to register that they are in school.

 - The school day ends at 3:30pm.